Master Arts & Cultural Management: FAQ

 Are there any vacation times during the programme?

 Unfortunately, there are no classical semester breaks, however, since this is a professional study programme, we can individually postpone assignment for your vacation time.
+There is one week of vacation in summer and one week of vacation in winter.

 Do I get a residential permit as a student of the programme?